Taekwondo Belts: Belt Order and Complete Guide

 Can Children Earn Taekwondo Black Belts?

 While children can reach 1st dan black belt level, they won’t receive their black belt until they are old enough (usually 16 years old.)
-Instead, they receive a “pooms” grade, which comes with a half-red, half-black belt.
-This belt is accompanied by a uniform with a matching collar.
+Instead, they receive a “pooms” grade with a half-red, half-black belt.
+A uniform with a matching collar accompanies this belt.

 Can You Learn Taekwondo at Home

 While it is possible to learn a martial art by yourself at home with the use of video or online instructors, you will have much more success learning in a class.
-In a taekwondo class environment, you will be able to practice techniques and try sparring with the other students.
+In a taekwondo class environment, you can practice techniques and try sparring with the other students.

-Also, without attending a taekwondo class, you will have no way of doing gradings or rising through the ranks and getting your colored belts or black belt.
+Also, without attending a taekwondo class, you will have no way of grading or rising through the ranks and getting your colored belts or black belt.

-What Should I Use for Adding Tags or Stripes to My Belt?
+What Should I Use to Add Tags or Stripes to My Belt?

 Before you start adding your own tags to your taekwondo belt, ask your instructor.
-Schools usually add tags for their students after they have passed their grading and achieved a new rank.
+Schools usually add tags for their students after passing their grades and achieving a new rank.

 Electrical tape is what most schools use to add tags to belts.
 You can buy it cheaply online.